Sugar Beach Candy Store Entrance Family

 The events covered as part of a travel insurance plan can be relatively small, like a single missing bag, or large, like emergency transportation in a medical emergency.
 The point is that whatever happens to interrupt your trip and put your bliss at risk, you won't have to deal with it out of pocket.

 Travel insurance is something to look into when planning your cruise.
-If you're a first-time cruiser, it can be especially important to review what's available and decide whether to add coverage to your cruise trip.
+If you're a first-time cruiser, it can be especially important to review what's available and decide if you want to add coverage to your cruise trip.

 What Does Royal Caribbean Travel Insurance Cover?